dimiphoton/ML-DevOps-Engineering/README.md

-# ML-DevOps-Engineering
-learning projects about DevOps: build, score and deploy ML models
+# DevOps: build, score and deploy ML models

+# What it contains
+- project on devops
+- project on MLops

+# what I learned in particular
+- how to build a model
+- how to score a model
+- how to deploy a model